Should I Buy a House with Cash? Cash vs Mortgage Analysis

 How Freenance Can Help

 Freenance lets you simulate both scenarios — cash purchase vs. mortgage + investing surplus.
-You see projected net worth in both variants over years.
-Additionally, if you already have a mortgage, Freenance tracks its payoff and shows how overpayments affect total cost.
+You see projected net worth in both variants over years, accounting for investment returns, mortgage interest, and inflation.
+Additionally, if you already have a mortgage, Freenance tracks its payoff and shows how overpayments affect total cost versus redirecting that money to investments.

 👉 Simulate home purchase with Freenance — freenance.io